metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 Arthur Smith can improve his team's offensive productivity against a Washington defensive unit failing to live up to its billing.
 Matt Ryan's penchant for short passes can hopefully bear fruit here.

 **Washington covers if**
-their venerated defensive line can actually live up to their potential and harangue Matt Ryan all game long.
+their venerated defensive line finally kicks into gear against a flimsy Atlanta offensive front.

 ***